Phillipus/colloquia/README.md

 **This project is no longer maintained.**

 I've uploaded the code here for posterity.
-The code is...not so brilliant but it still runs on Windows 10 and MacOS with Java 8 or 11 (not tested on Linux).
+The code is...not so brilliant but it does still run on Windows 10 and MacOS with Java 8 or 11 (not tested on Linux).

-Colloquia started life as "TOOMOL" (**Too**lkit for the **M**anagement **o**f **L**earning) and you can read about that here - https://www.sciencedirect.com/science/article/abs/pii/S036013159900055X
+Colloquia started life as the "TOOMOL" project (**Too**lkit for the **M**anagement **o**f **L**earning) and you can read about that here - https://www.sciencedirect.com/science/article/abs/pii/S036013159900055X

-Then, between about 1998-2003 it morphed into "Colloquia".
-The instigators were Sandy Britain, Oleg Liber, and Bill Olivier.
-I coded it (OK, it was a long time ago now, Java was in its infancy and I was still learning.)
+The instigators of the project were Sandy Britain, Oleg Liber, and Bill Olivier.

+Then, on September 2nd 1998 I came on board as developer, the apps was renamed "Colloquia", and development continued in one form or another until 2005.
+In 1998 Java was in its infancy and new to me ("Teach Yourself Java in 21 Days" read in 3 days).

 The following is what we used to say...